nbalestra/alc-workshop/docs/module-2/lab-3.md

     ![]({{ page.assets }}module2_lab3_mobile_login.png)

-3. To connect this to your Mobile Experience API, go to Settings and add the Cloudhub URL for your Mobile Experience API.
+3. To connect this to your Mobile Experience API, open the hamburger menu and go to Settings then add your Cloudhub URL for your Mobile Experience API we just deployed (do not include `/console`).

     ![]({{ page.assets }}module2_lab3_mobile_settings2.png)